filecoin-project/retrieval-market-spec/docs/components/reputationalindex/README.md

 ---
-title: 'Miner Index'
+title: 'Reputational Index'
 description:
-  Miner Index is a reputational index for miners in the market.
+  Reputational Index is a reputational index for miners in the market.
 It allows prospective retrieval clients and content providers to search for the best miners from which to store and retrieve their data.
 confidenceLevel: Brainstorm
-breadcrumb: 'Miner Index'
+breadcrumb: 'Reputational Index'
 v0: |
   Not having a reputational index has made retrieval in the current Filecoin network largely unusable.
 During the next three months, Protocol Labs will likely build a prototype reputation index in the form of a retrieval deal bot.
 The bot will make deals with storage miners and begin to asses the reliability of different miners.
 v05: >